ScriptedArtsOfficial/PS3-CFW-XENON/README.md

-# PS3-CFW-XENON - Located at; https://drive.google.com/open?id=1LXZmbSr5WaTfSXGUIdZ-z6Y0HlZIZwFZ
+PS3Fw XENON - Located at; https://drive.google.com/open?id=1LXZmbSr5WaTfSXGUIdZ-z6Y0HlZIZwFZ
 This is a Custom Firmware for the Playstation 3 that I am working on currently, it is in alpha stage (It is a full CFW but currently resides as a CEX only with rogero patterns.

 ============================================================================

 4.82 V0.11a - Xenon Firmware - By ScriptedArts / OneKubbYT

 ============================================================================
 NEW FEATURE'S;

 Check out my other work and information on my work on PSX scene at> www.facebook.com/ScriptedArts1337

 ============================================================================
 Changelog;